AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-permissions-audience-sourcing.md

 ### Required AWS permissions

-To complete this setup, ensure your AWS account includes the following permissions:

-* **S3 Data Access Permissions:** Your service or user must have these specific Amazon S3 permissions to read data from the bucket:
-    * `s3:GetObject`
-    * `s3:ListBucket`
-    * `s3:GetBucketLocation`

-* **IAM Administrative Permissions:** Your account must have permissions to perform the following tasks:
-    * Create and attach IAM policies (`iam:CreatePolicy`, `iam:AttachPolicy`)
-    * Create or modify IAM roles (`iam:CreateRole`, `iam:UpdateRole`)
-    * Add the Adobe IAM role for Real-Time CDP Collaboration as a trusted entity (`iam:UpdateAssumeRolePolicy`)

-If you do not have these permissions, contact your AWS administrator before proceeding.
+To complete this setup, your account must have AWS administrator access.
+Administrator access ensures that you can create and manage IAM policies and roles required to authorize Adobe's access to your S3 bucket.
+If you do not have administrator privileges, contact your AWS administrator before proceeding.

 ### Required information

-Before continuing, gather the following information.
-You will also use these details in the [[!DNL Amazon S3] audience sourcing UI guide](./configure-aws-s3-audience-sourcing.md).
+As you go through the steps below, keep note of the following information.
+These details are used in the [[!DNL Amazon S3] audience sourcing UI guide](./configure-aws-s3-audience-sourcing.md).

 * The S3 bucket name where your audience files are stored.
 * The folder path (prefix) under which your audience files are located.
-* The Resource Amazon Resource Name (ARN) for the folder path, for example: `arn:aws:s3:::my-company-data/audience-files/`
+* The Amazon Resource Name (ARN) for your newly created IAM Role, for example: `arn:aws:s3:::my-company-data/audience-files/`

 >[!TIP]
 >